 - You want to use cross-account conversion tracking, cross-account remarketing, or cross-account attribution reports in Google Ads

-Instructions for linking Analytics to a Google Ads manager account (MCC)
+Learn how to Link Google Analytics to a Google Ads manager account.

 If a Google Ads account is linked to Analytics both directly and through one or more manager accounts, the Analytics views from both the direct link and the manager link will be visible in that Google Ads account.